indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_rust_rust_code.rst

 ``pyembed::OxidizedPythonInterpreterConfig::default()`` can be used to construct a new instance, pre-populated with default values for each field.
-The defaults should match what the :ref:`config_type_python_interpreter_config` Starlark type would yield.
+The defaults should match what the :py:class:`PythonInterpreterConfig` Starlark type would yield.

 The main catch to constructing the instance manually is that the custom *meta path importer* won't be able to service Python ``import`` requests